Should Christians flee to the mountains in the end times? Does God require us to live in the countryside and escape the cities?

 If you look back to the Garden of Eden, you will see what kind of surroundings God originally planned for mankind.
 His beautiful creation is what He intended for us to be surrounded by, not huge concrete cities full of sin and temptation.
 There is very little left of what God created in these big cities today, as satan has caused man to push God out and choose his own kind of dwelling place.

 If you are being affected by all the sin and evil around you, and you and your family are finding it difficult to focus on Christ where you are within your town or city, and you have an opportunity to move to the countryside or at least a much more relaxed, safe neighbourhood, then yes, it would be a good idea for you.
-At the end of the day, it is our relationship with Christ Jesus that is the most important factor in our lives, and if that is suffering where you live, then maybe uprooting to the countryside is a wise move.
+At the end of the day, it is our relationship with Christ Jesus that is the most important factor in our lives, and if that is suffering where you live, then uprooting to the countryside is a wise move.
 But please bring this to God first and let Him guide you.
+Do not rush into this ...

-You can see that the answer to the question of Christians fleeing to the mountains is neither a definitive yes or no. Will it be a wise move to leave the larger cities?
+Will it be a wise move to leave the larger cities?
 Definitely yes!
-But during the end times, some will flee and leave for the mountains, and some will stay and die as a witness for Christ Jesus.
+The final signal for us to leave the cities and move to the countryside will be the enforcement of the mark of the beast.
+Many will escape to the countryside and mountains, while others will be captured and killed.
 The fact that Revelation 13 says we will not be able to buy or sell will be a big factor in deciding to go to the countryside for many Christians.
 What I would ask is that you fall to your knees before your Heavenly Father and ask for His guidance on this.
-Does He want you to stay or go?
-And trust that He will impress on your heart the answer.
-But whatever you choose to do, first continue to live for Christ Jesus every day.
+Does He want you to go now?
+Can you go now?
+Trust in the only One who can provide for you and your families needs ...
+Philippians 4:19 ...'But my God shall supply all your need according to his riches in glory by Christ Jesus.' ...
+Whatever you choose to do, please continue to live for Christ Jesus every day.
 Keep looking up, study the Bible and keep watching and waiting for His glorious return.

-If you would like more reading material to do with whether Christians should flee to the mountains in the end times, then take a look at Country Living, written by a humble woman called Ellen White in the early 1900's.
+If you would like more reading material to do with whether Christians should flee to the mountains in the end times, then take a look at COUNTRY LIVING, written by a humble woman called Ellen White in the early 1900's.